pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-set.md

 # aad user set

-Updates information about the specified user in Azure Active Directory AD
+Updates information of the specified user

 ## Usage